IliaShkola/honey-ifc/README.md

    <img src="https://github.com/user-attachments/assets/37e152f6-6e28-4a04-8dd4-48675b2a4283" width="30%" alt="scr3">
 </p>

-**Honey** is a lightweight desktop application designed for analyzing and exporting data from IFC (Industry Foundation Classes) files.
+**HoneyIFC** is a lightweight desktop application designed for analyzing and exporting data from IFC (Industry Foundation Classes) files.
 It offers a faster, easier, and more visually appealing way to explore and interact with the data hidden inside complex IFC models.

 Whether you're an engineer, architect, or just a curious mind, Honey makes working with IFC files less painful — and a lot more fun.